codefresh-io/argo-hub/workflows/servicenow/versions/1.4.0/docs/createcr.md

 * SN_INSTANCE (required) - URL of the ServiceNow instance aka https://instance.service-now.com
 * SN_AUTH (required) - Secret name containing the user and password to log into the instance
 * CR_DATA (required) - a string containing a JSON body to allow the creation of the Change Request.
 The exact content is dependent on your implementation of Change Management
+* STD_CR_TEMPLATE (optional) - name of a Standard Change template.
+Using this parameter will open a Standard Change (pre-approved) instead of a normal one.
 * CF_RUNTIME (required) - name of the GtiOps Runtime
 * CF_URL (required for onprem) - URL of your Codefresh instance.
 Default is 'https://g.codefresh.io'
 * CR_CONFLICT_POLICY (optional) - Policy to execute in case of schedule conflict.
 Accepted values are `ignore` (no check is done), `wait` (workflow will wait until the conflict is resolved) or `reject` (ServiceNow flow returns a deny answer).
 Default value is `ignore`